 If you don’t like the idea of sending out regular email campaigns asking for money, consider doing a one-day email blast.

-Choose a day that holds some importance to your organization, and as a way to commemorate that day, send out an email asking subscribers for donations.
+Choose a day that holds some importance to your organization, and to commemorate that day, send out an email asking subscribers for donations.
 Make sure to include a personal story, add some visual elements, and include a clear call to action that expresses urgency.

 Feeding America does a good job of adding all of these elements to their email campaigns.